cs3org/OCM-API/IETF-RFC.md

 the Invite Sender OCM Server for sending Share Creation Notifications to the Invite Receiver OCM Server.
 * __Invite Acceptance Response__ - HTTP response to the Invite
-Acceptance Request
+Acceptance Request.
-* __Share Name__ - a human-readable string, provided by the Sending
+* __Share Name__ - A human-readable string, provided by the Sending
-Party or the Sending Server, to help the Receiving Party understand which Resource the Share grants access to
+Party or the Sending Server, to help the Receiving Party understand which Resource the Share grants access to.
 * __Share Permissions__ - protocol-specific allowances granted to the
-Receiving Party on the modes of accessing the Resource
+Receiving Party on the modes of accessing the Resource.
-* __Share Requirements__ - protocol-specific restrictions on the modes
+* __Share Requirements__ - Protocol-specific restrictions on the modes
-of accessing the Resource
+of accessing the Resource.
-* __WAYF Page__ - a Where-Are-You-From page is a discovery service used
+* __WAYF Page__ - A Where-Are-You-From page is a discovery service used
-to identify the OCM Server of an Invite Receiver
+to identify the OCM Server of an Invite Receiver.
-* __Directory Service__ - a third-party service that exposes a list of
+* __Directory Service__ - A third-party service that exposes a list of
-trusted OCM Servers
+trusted OCM Servers.

 # General Flow
-The lifecycle of an Open Cloud Mesh Share starts with prerequisites such as establishing trust, establishing contact, and OCM API discovery.
+The lifecycle of an Open Cloud Mesh Share starts with prerequisites such as establishing trust, establishing contact, and OCM API Discovery.

 Then the share creation involves the Sending Party making a Sending Gesture to the Sending Server, the Sending Server carrying out the